 Our bespoke, specialist Early Years Department offers a safe, structured environment for pre-main school children aged 3-4 years.

 Located within a separate purpose-built area of Merton Court School, children here enjoy social interaction, intellectual stimulation and personal development under the caring guidance of our highly trained, specialist staff.
-They are also involved in Main School activities such as swimming, music and Games, ensuring a seamless transition when they move onto J1(Reception).
+They are also involved in Main School activities such as Swimming, Music and Forest School, ensuring a seamless transition when they move onto J1 (Reception).

 Throughout the EYFS we ‘N.E.S.T.L.E’ our children.

 Stimulate – children’s minds need to be appropriately stimulated in order to grow and without the over reliance on technology.
-Our children are stimulated both socially, intellectually and aesthetically through a wide range of varied adult and teacher led activities, all of which are age-appropriate and take account of the children’s interests at the time.
+Our children are stimulated both socially, intellectually and aesthetically through a wide range of varied child and teacher led activities, all of which are age-appropriate and take account of the children’s interests at the time.

 Talk – children need time to talk and our children are given daily and plentiful reasons and opportunities to converse!
 They explore language in small and large groups and individually with their teachers, through stories, play, activities and circle time.